-We next investigate the payment method in acquisitions of innovation.
-Previous studies show that the method of payment can also be influenced by information asymmetry (see e.g., Hansen 1987, Fishman 1989, and Eckbo, Giammarino, and Heinkel 1990).
+Next, we investigate the payment method in acquisitions of innovation.
+Previous studies have shown that the method of payment also can be influenced by information asymmetry (see, e.g., Hansen 1987; Fishman 1989; Eckbo, Giammarino, and Heinkel 1990).
 Specifically, if an acquirer is more concerned with information asymmetry about target quality, it may prefer using equity to reduce the adverse selection risk.
-This is because using equity brings the target shareholders on board and therefore any losses arising from adverse selection are shared between the acquirer shareholders and target shareholders.
+This is because using equity brings the target shareholders on board, and, therefore, any losses arising from adverse selection are shared between the acquirer shareholders and target shareholders.
 Instead, cash bids allow the target shareholders to cash out and the acquirer shareholders have to shoulder all adverse selection costs.
 We perform the following regression analysis regarding the payment method:

-$$PrcOfStk{i,t+1} = A_2 + B_2 \cdot Innov{i,t} + \varrho_2 \cdot X{i,t} + \varepsilon{i,t}$$ (2)
+$$PrcOfStk{i,t+1} = A_2 + B_2 \cdot Innov{i,t} + \varrho_2 \cdot X{i,t} + \varepsilon{i,t},$$ (2)